angelaboo/8-week-sql-challenge/README.md

 ## 📚 Table of Contents

-Below are the links to the case studies I've completed so far.
-Click on the links to explore the solutions and insights for each challenge.
+Here are the links to the case studies I’ve completed so far.
+Feel free to click on them to explore the solutions and insights for each challenge.

 | Case Study | Status | Solution |
 |------------|--------|----------|